smatechnologies/opcon-selfservice-manager-powershell/README.md

 # OpConsole Self Service Manager
-This terminal program is designed to help move manage OpCon environments from a command line.
+This terminal program is designed to help manage Self Service buttons between OpCon environments from a command line.

 # Prerequisites
 * <a href="https://github.com/PowerShell/PowerShell/releases">Powershell 7+</a>